grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

       - **Distance** - Calculate the distance between two points.
   - **Transform** - Apply spatial operations to the geometry.
     - **Operation** - Choose an operation to apply to the geometry:
-      - **As line** - Create a single line feature with a vertx at each row.
+      - **As line** - Create a single line feature with a vertex at each row.
       - **Line builder** - Create a line between two points.

 This transformation allows you to manipulate and analyze geospatial data, enabling operations such as creating lines between points, calculating spatial properties, and more.